sachinpal26204/Login-Signup/README.md

 # Responsive Login and Sign-Up Form

-This project is a responsive Login and Sign-Up page built using HTML, CSS, and JavaScript.
-It demonstrates essential front-end skills, including form validation, localStorage integration, and a user-friendly design.
+This project is a responsive Login and Sign-Up page built using HTML, CSS, and JavaScript. including form validation, localStorage integration, and a user-friendly design.

 ## Features
 - Responsive design that adapts to desktop, tablet, and mobile devices.